Tax filing / Financial Reporting

 NEW TAX FILING ALERT – EFFECTIVE IMMEDIATELY

 As of Jan.
-1, 2012, all IIE chapters are required to electronically submit Form 990-N e-Postcard with the IRS and submit the Chapter Financial Report to email@example.com.
+1, 2012, all IISE chapters are required to electronically submit Form 990-N e-Postcard with the IRS and submit the Chapter Financial Report to firstname.lastname@example.org.
 Forms and instructions can be found below.
-If you have questions after reviewing the information below, please contact the IIE membership coordinator.
+If you have questions after reviewing the information below, please contact the IISE membership administrator - chapters & regions.

 The following deadlines are for the Chapter Financial Report and the e-Postcard Filing (links below).
 Please note: you cannot file the e-Postcard until your chapter tax year ends on March 31.